jimhigson/oboe.js-dissertation/main/main.md

 Writing less code is not in itself a guarantee of a better developer ergonomics but it is a good indicator so long as the program isn't forced to be overly terse.
-The table below report the quantity of code required to implement the benchmark REST client under each strategy.
-Each version is written as the most natural expression for the library used.
+The table below reports the quantity of code required to implement the benchmark REST client under each strategy.
+Each version is written in the most natural expression for the library used.

   Strategy       Code Required (lines)   Code required (chars)